How much thought do you put into your email typography?

 Check out how Red Wing Work Boots makes its headline stand out from the rest of the newsletter.

-3. Font Size Matters
+3. Font size matters

 If your font size is too small, readers will need to take out a magnifying glass to read the email.
 Too big, and they’ll need to scroll 100 times to get to the end.
-This is why font size is so crucial—iIt needs to be easy to read, but not overwhelming at the same time.
+This is why font size is so crucial—it needs to be easy to read, but not overwhelming at the same time.

 And just like web pages, subscribers typically scan through emails to find what they want, rather than reading every single word.
-Having a larger font size makes this process easier, helping to increase response rates and click throughs.
+Having a larger font size makes this process easier, helping to increase response rates and click-throughs.

 At MailPoet, we recommend these font sizes: